clcoder2425/Weather-Dashboard-app/README.md

 # Weather-Dashboard-app

 ## Descriptiom
-This a weather dashboard API that run in the browser and display a 5 day weather for a choosen city.
+This is a weather dashboard API that run in the browser and display a 5 day weather minimun and maximum temperature for a choosen city.

 ## Table of Contents
 - [Description](#Description)